alfredbaudisch/alfredbaudisch.com/content/posts/2022-07-16-from-unity-to-godot-where-are-my-game-objects-and-components.md

 If you like my content or if you learned something from it, [buy me a coffee](https://ko-fi.com/alfredbaudisch) ☕, [be my Patreon](https://www.patreon.com/alfredbaudisch) or simply check [all of my links](https://linktr.ee/alfredbaudisch) 🔗 and follow me/subscribe/star my repositories/whatever you prefer.
 If you want to learn Godot, be sure to check [my courses](https://alfredbaudisch.com/projects/education/dynamic-inventory-system-and-user-interfaces-with-godot-course/) 📚!

-**Or you can simply add [my game to your Steam Wishlist](https://store.steampowered.com/app/2125110/?utm_source=alfredbaudisch&utm_campaign=coffee_block) – that helps GREATLY and it’s easy and free 🙂**
+**Or you can simply add [my game to your Steam Wishlist](https://store.steampowered.com/app/2125110/?utm_source=alfredbaudisch&utm_campaign=coffee_block) – that helps GREATLY and it's easy and free 🙂**

 ## Custom Node Types (Custom Components)

 Defining a class name is not mandatory for scripts in Godot.
 You can freely attach scripts to Nodes, and your code will add and/or override behaviour from the base class.
-But if you add a class name to your script with `class_name`, you are **effectively creating a custom Node Type, which will also appear in the Add New Node dialog, alongside Godot’s built-in Node types.**
+But if you add a class name to your script with `class_name`, you are **effectively creating a custom Node Type, which will also appear in the Add New Node dialog, alongside Godot's built-in Node types.**

 ![](/media/wp-content/2022/07/custom-script-name.png)